saj/terraform-provider-statuscake/website/docs/r/ssl.html.markdown

 * `domain` - (Required) URL to check, has to start with https://
 * `contact_group` - (Optional) Set test contact groups, must be array of strings.
 * `check_rate` - (Optional) Test check rate in seconds.
 Defaults to 86400.
 May be set to one of 600, 1800, 3600, 86400, or 2073600.
-* `alert_at` - (Required) When you wish to receive reminders.
-Must be exactly 3 numeric values seperated by commas
+* `alert_at` - (Required) Reminder alerting intervals.
+This string value must be specified as exactly three comma-separated positive integers.
+Each integer is a relative measure in days.
+For example, the string `"3,14,30"` will trigger an initial reminder alert at thirty days prior to certificate expiration, a second reminder at fourteen days, then -- if the certificate is still yet to be renewed -- a final reminder three days prior to certificate expiration.
-* `alert_reminder` - (Required) Set to true to enable reminder alerts.
+* `alert_reminder` - (Required) Set to true to enable expiration reminder alerts.
 False to disable.
-Also see alert_at
+Alerts are sent prior to certificate expiration at intervals defined by `alert_at`.
 * `alert_expiry` - (Required) Set to true to enable expiration alerts.
 False to disable
 * `alert_broken` - (Required) Set to true to enable broken alerts.
 False to disable
 * `alert_mixed` - (Required) Set to true to enable mixed content alerts.
 False to disable